Questions about Sleep vs. Hypnosis, and the relative suggestibility of each state.

 This is important because you many hypnotists, including my present mentor imply or directly suggest that listening to hypnotic suggestions at night and in bed are very effective and strongly encourage it.
 My present mentor even suggests that it is fine if you go to sleep during a session.
 You also suggest using the 7 Path at night, a time when you are likely to fall asleep.
 I am confused by these contradictions.
 I feel that my personal night time experience supports the efficacy of night time (sleeping) suggestions.

 I would appreciate your comments.

 Sorry it has taken so long to reply to your email.
-I'm very behind on all of my email because of the NGH Hypnotherapy Certification training I have been conducting and our preparations for the upcoming NGH Convention.
+I'm very behind on all of my email because of the NGH Hypnosis Certification training I have been conducting and our preparations for the upcoming NGH Convention.
 I hope to see you there.

 Regarding sleep and suggestibility: certainly more research needs to be done into the suggestibility of individuals who are asleep.
 But, until then, here are my thoughts on the subject.

 There is a state that you enter into, briefly, on the way to the state of sleep, which is called the hypnogogic state (AKA hypnoidal state) which is considered by many to be a state of heightened suggestibility, and this may well be so, but it is only brief, and is not really a state of sleep.
 It occurs just before you go to sleep.
 So in this case we are not really talking about sleep, but a brief period of time just before sleep.
 Once you are asleep, you are not longer in a state of heightened suggestibility.

 The state of unconsciousness that is induced by chemical anesthesia is also not sleep, but rather a chemically induced state of unconsciousness.
 So evidence gathered about patients being suggestible when under anesthesia does not apply to normal natural sleep.